Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

 \begin{lemma} The following inequality holds:

 In addition, for each $\varepsilon>0$ we have:

 \end{lemma}

 {\bf Proof.} The first inequality follows immediately as in the discrete case.
 For the second one we have to modify the argument a bit.
 We are not able to construct a loop as we did in the discrete case.
-The reason is that the curve $X_t$ will not have a self intersections in some cases (an example is when $b$ is a gradient of a function).
+The reason is that the curve $X_t$ may not have a self intersection.
+It is known that in the case of continuous gradient vector fields the process will never have a loop.